boxiangliulab/locuscompare2-standalone/README.md

     sample_size: 116863
     # Required.
 Study type, cc or quant
     type: cc
+    # Optional. seperator of the GWAS input file, can be one and only one char, if more chars are specified, tab will be used instead
+    sep: '	'
     # Tell colotools the field name in input GWAS file.
     col_name_mapping:
-      # Optional.
+      # Required.
 The rs id field name in input GWAS file.
-If the input GWAS file does not contain rsid, remove this line
+      # Can be other values(like variant_id), as long as they match the values of ID column in vcf file and the snp column in eQTL file,
+      # else clumping and TWAS won't work
       snp: 'rsID'
       # Required.
 The chromosome field name in input GWAS file.
       chrom: 'chr'